jnozzi/cocoadev.com/markdown/APIs.md

 ----

 An API encapsulates functionality in a fixed way.
-For instance, you know that you can write this code:     [NSObject alloc] and get a reference to an General/NSObject object.
+For instance, you know that you can write this code:     [NSObject alloc] and get a reference to an NSObject object.
 It's understood that this will always be the way to allocate an object and return a reference to it, so it's part of the API for managing objects.
 Certainly, +alloc can and probably will do things you don't want or need to know in order to instantiate the object (like, for instance, call +allocWithZone:, which in turn will call one of those objc_ runtime functions), which is what makes it an interface.

-Note that in General/ObjectiveC, you define objects as @interface and @implementation.
+Note that in ObjectiveC, you define objects as @interface and @implementation.
 Every class you define is a sort of mini-API for the functionality of that class, since its interface can be used by other code.
 -----

 It should be noted that Apple marketing uses the initialism to mean "interface".
 For instance, when the release Xcode 4, they talked about it having 1500 more APIs.
 I, for one, hate this use of the term.